composablesys/collabs/docs/src/guide/collections.md

 This function serves the same purpose as the callback you pass to [CRuntime.registerCollab](./documents.html#using-cruntime): it tells your CList how to construct a new Collab.
 CList will call this `valueConstructor` once for each list value.

-Like when you call CRuntime.registerCollab, you must ensure that all collaborators use "the same" `valueConstructor` function, returning a Collab with the same class and constructor arguments.
+Like when you call `CRuntime.registerCollab`, you must ensure that all collaborators use "the same" `valueConstructor` function, returning a Collab with the same class and constructor arguments.
 That way, collaborators agree on how to interpret updates within each list value.

 Observe that we added an [event handler](./handling_changes.html#collab-events) to the new CText value before returning it from `valueConstructor`.
 This is the recommended place to add event handlers, since `valueConstructor` is guaranteed to run exactly once for each list value, before applying any updates.